 and "Prevention and Treatment of Unstable Angina."

-In December 2008, Dr. LaRosa joined The Beth family as Director of the
+In December 2008, Dr. LaRosa joined Newark Beth Israel Medical Center as

 Dr. LaRosa completed a fellowship in Pulmonary and Critical Care Medicine

 at University of Alabama and New York University Medical Centers and her